Tutorial: Bulk invite Microsoft Entra B2B collaboration users

 - We don't recommend adding new columns to the template.
 Any columns you add are ignored and not processed.

 - We recommend that you download the latest version of the CSV template as often as possible.

 Verify guest users in the directory

-Check to see that the guest users you added exist in the directory either in the Azure portal or by using PowerShell.
+Check to see that the guest users you added exist in the directory either in the Microsoft Entra admin center or by using PowerShell.